What are the best Fortnite skins? Top 20 list in 2023

-One of the most exciting parts of Fortnite, aside from those tense showdowns near the end of a match, is the addition of new skins and cosmetics in the game.
-Some of these can be purchased, while others are unlocked by completing challenges and earning XP.
+Aside from those tense showdowns near the end of a match, one of the most exciting things about Fortnite is the range of skins and crossovers available.
+Some of these can be purchased while others can be unlocked by completing special challenges.

-From epic crossover skins like Marvel’s Scarlet Witch and Halo’s Master Chief to originals like the banana-human hybrid Peely and even Agent Jonesy himself, everyone has their favorite skin they just keep going back to.
+Whether it’s an epic crossover skin like Marvel’s Black Widow and The Witcher’s Geralt of Rivia, or an original character like the banana-human hybrid Peely and even Agent Jonesy himself, everyone has a favorite skin they just keep going back to.

-We’ve scoured the Fortnite history books to put together a list of 20 of the best skins that have graced the game since it debuted in 2017.
-Some of these will return to the item shop at some point, so keep an eye out.
+We’ve gone through the Fortnite history books to put together a list of 20 of the best skins that have appeared in the game since it debuted back in 2017.

 Are there any Marvel superheroes more beloved than Deadpool right now?
 Until the hit 2016 movie, he was resigned to being a favorite of comic book readers, but now that he’s found mainstream success the whole world has fallen for the wise-cracking ‘merc with a mouth’.